Check-In and Registration for Resident Students

 - A Financial Responsibility Agreement (FRA) Hold indicates that the agreement has not been approved.

 - A Title IX Training Hold indicates that required training has not been completed.
-You will receive an email with a link to the training on August 3rd, 2021.
+You will receive an email with a link to the training.